ualsg/ualsg.netlify.app/content/opportunities/application-guide.md

 + Achieve independence and excellence in research.
 + Become an expert in a specialised domain and attain a unique expertise not many others have.
 + Be able to conduct independent research from start to end (from identifying gaps, conceptualisation and planning to execution and communication).
 In short, become a great scholar.
-+ Create new knowledge and give a significant scientific contribution accepted by the community and be known for it (e.g. through impactful publications in leading outlets and other forms of output such as open data, open-source software, community engagements...).
++ Create new knowledge and introduce a significant scientific novelty accepted by the community and be known for it (primarily through impactful publications in leading outlets).
-+ Collaborate and contribute to the scientific community in various ways.
++ Collaborate and contribute to the scientific community in various ways (i.e. other forms of output such as open data, open-source software, community engagements...).
-+ Attain a valuable set of skills, both hard (e.g. coding, statistics) and soft (e.g. written communication, presenting, project management) that can be applied to a variety of scientific challenges and in various environments.
++ Attain a valuable set of skills, largely domain-agnostic, both hard (e.g. coding, statistics) and soft (e.g. written communication, presenting, project management) that can be applied to a variety of scientific challenges and in various environments.

 To succeed, a PhD student ideally should:
 + have ownership of his/her work, have intellectual and scientific curiosity, and be excited and passionate about the topic and field;
-+ have initiative and be proactive about a variety of aspects related to the research (e.g. take the lead about identifying gaps, think of new ideas, and follow relevant conferences and journals);
++ have initiative and be proactive about a variety of aspects related to the research (e.g. take the lead in identifying gaps, think of new ideas, and follow relevant conferences and journals);
 + continuously develop transferrable skills, be on top of the developments in the field and broader domains, and seek means to contribute and advance knowledge;
 + regularly seek opportunities to promote and apply their research;
 + revisit and adjust plans, and be open to feedback; and